Frequently Asked Questions

 I took your online course in the last semester as a special student, but my university/college says they still have not received my grade.
 Do I need to do something to get the academic transcript for the course I took?

 Yes.
-GT is required not to release any student records including your grade to other institutions unless the student makes an individual request for it.
-Please contact the Registrar's Office and request your transcript to be sent to your home institution.
+Georgia Tech is not permitted to release any student records, including your grades, to other institutions unless the student initiates the request.
+Please contact the Georgia Tech Office of the Registrar and request your transcript to be sent to your home institution.